elastic/observability-examples/inference-platforms/archgw/README.md

   instructions to run from Docker (to avoid nested docker).
 * Traces come from Envoy, whose configuration is written by `archgw`.
 At the moment, this hard-codes aspects including default ports.
-* Metrics are only via prometheus and there is no GitHub issue to support OTLP.
 * Until [this][openai-responses] resolves, don't use `--use-responses-api`.

 The chat prompt was designed to be idempotent, but the results are not.
 You may